palamsaiteja333/Toxicity-Prediction-Challenge/README.md

 # Title: Deployment of Supervised Learning Models for Predicting Chemical Toxicity Based on SMILES

-Objective: To predict the toxicity of a chemical using simplified molecular input line entry system (SMILES) and deployed supervised learning models.
+Objective: To predict the toxicity of a chemical using simplified molecular input line entry system (SMILES).

 Approach: The predictions for the testing dataset in the Submission.csv file can be achieved in the following three ways:

 1. Docker.
-2. Run Toxicity-Prediction.ipynb with pre-generated features and predict the toxicity.
+2. Run Toxicity-Prediction.ipynb file with pre-generated features and predict the toxicity.
-3. Run Toxicity-Prediction.ipynb to generate features and predict the toxicity.
+3. Run Toxicity-Prediction.ipynb file to generate features and predict the toxicity.

 This approach can help to accurately predict the toxicity of chemicals and ensure safety in various industries.